Unveiling Project-Specific Bias in Neural Code Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we analyze the project-specific bias learning behavior of CodeBert, which renders it ungeneralizable to inter-project OOD or adversarial settings.
-We observe that this phenomenon can be interpreted via the Cond-Idf distribution.
-Furthermore, we propose a general mitigation mechanism BPR that forces model to infer based on robust representation via regularization of its behavior using logic relations among samples.
-Experimental results on two representative big code benchmarks validate BPR improves OOD generalization and adversarial robustness while not sacrificing IID performance.
-In the future, we plan to study bias learning behavior on more benchmarks and investigate more complicated types of bias beyond lexical bias.
+In this work, we analyze the project-specific bias learning behavior of the encoder-only LLMs-based neural code models, which renders them ungeneralizable to inter-project OOD or adversarial settings.
+We observe that this phenomenon can be interpreted via the Cond-Idf measurement.
+Furthermore, we propose a general mitigation mechanism BPR that forces the model to infer based on robust representation using logic relations among samples.
+Experimental results on two representative benchmarks validate that BPR improves OOD generalization and adversarial robustness while not sacrificing IID performance.
+In the future, we plan to study bias learning behavior on more benchmarks and model architectures.